MattisLind/SPACEWAR/README.md

 *
 ```

 These two subroutines are from the FPMP-11 package.
-Just adding one of the two pre made FPMP-11 object files does not resolve the two undefined symbols.
+Just adding one of the two pre-made FPMP-11 object files does not resolve the two undefined symbols.
 [FPMP-11 documentation.](http://bitsavers.informatik.uni-stuttgart.de/www.computer.museum.uq.edu.au/pdf/DEC-11-NFPMA-C-D%20FPMP-11%20User's%20Manual.pdf)

 Reading the manual a bit more revealed that the reason is that the two premade object files just contain a subset of the FPMP-11 package, not the $ICI and $ICO modules!
 To get those into the build one has to add a special file with defines for two variables used by the conditional build of the FPMP-11 packaged.
 By feeding this file